Acova/fruits-and-vegetables/README.md

 ## Timebox
 * First hour: Configured devcontainer, added a PostgreSQL container to the compose and updated Symfony
+* Second hour: Configured Symfony to support the PostgreSQL database.
+Created the skeleton for a hexagonal architecture

 ## When you are finished
 * Please upload your code to a public git repository (i.e. GitHub, Gitlab)